 Gently place the meatballs in the pan with the gravy.
 Cover and simmer on medium-low for about 20 minutes.
 Stir gently and frequently so you can keep an eye on the sauce.
 Reduce the heat if things bubble about too much or if you forgot to set the water to boil and need to keep the meatballs on heat for longer than 20 minutes.

 While the meatballs simmer, cook up some medium or large egg noodles per package directions.
 No yolk noodles are just as good as regular.
 Buy the ones you like and don’t apologize for your preference.

-Drain the noodles, place them in a serving bowl, and top with a couple pats of butter (this is just so they don’t stick together) – or stir in a little extra virgin olive oil.
-Whichever you prefer is fine.
-Butter is more traditional in this Swedish style comfort food.
+Drain the noodles, place them in a serving bowl, and top with a couple pats of butter (this is just so they don’t stick together).
+You could use olive oil, but butter is more traditional in this Swedish style comfort food.

-To serve, lay noodles on each plate, and scoop the meatballs and gravy onto the top of the noodles and serve with a lovely salad or green vegetable.
+To serve, lay noodles on each plate, and scoop the meatballs and gravy onto the top of the noodles.
+Enjoy with a lovely salad or green vegetable.
 The meatballs are also wonderful over rice instead of noodles.

 (Swedish for enjoy)